TRAK: Procurement perspective

 The procurement perspective provides a top level view of the solution to the enterprise capability needs outlined in the enterprise perspective and developed in the concept perspective.
 It provides a way of showing how projects deliver the solutions described in the solution perspective to provide capability.
-It provides a way of showing time dependency between projects and is an essential for investigating capability gaps.
+It provides a way of describing time dependency between projects and is an essential for investigating capability gaps.

 Solution perspective

-The solution perspective provides views about the solution – whether proposed or realised.
+The solution perspective provides architecture views describing the solution – whether proposed or realised.
 It covers the parts of 'systems' whether human or machine, their exchanges and protocols.
 The solution perspective describes how organisations and equipment are organised and governed.
 The solution perspective describes how the logical requirements outlined in the concept perspective are realised and shows how the solution(s) realise the capability needed by the enterprise and described in the enterprise perspective.

 Management perspective

-The management perspective provides views that describe the architectural task and those relationships that are common across other perspectives.
+The management perspective provides architecture views that describe the architectural task and those relationships that are common across other perspectives.
 It provides ways of defining the scope and findings of the architectural task – structuring the approach and modelling.

 The management perspective provides ways of describing the normative standards that apply.
-It contains views that provide supporting information to aid the portability and understanding of the model(s).
+It contains architecture views that provide supporting information to aid the portability and understanding of the model(s).